 Where further enquiries are required to enable a decision about how to proceed, the LADO and Case Manager should discuss how and by whom the investigation will be undertaken.
+The LADO will provide advice and guidance to the College to ensure that an appropriate investigation is carried out.
 In straightforward cases, the investigation should usually be undertaken by a senior member of staff at the College.
 Where there is lack of resource, or the nature or complexity of the allegation requires it, an independent investigator may be appointed to undertake the investigation.